Sterling Library Collection

 Reading room use only for Filoli members, available by appointment

-The Sterling Library is located in the upstairs sitting room over the study.
-Originally conceived by Filoli Center as a research library in horticulture and garden design, the Library’s mission has been expanded to include decorative arts and other topics directly related to Filoli.
-Outstanding collections in these areas make the Sterling Library an excellent source for professionals as well as dedicated amateurs.
-Library Chats, a wonderful Filoli member benefit, take place in the Sterling Library.
+A collection of more than 1,800 books and 40 journals, the Sterling Library is located in the upstairs sitting room over the study.
+It was originally conceived by Filoli Center as a research library in horticulture and garden design.
+The Library’s mission has been expanded to include decorative arts and other topics directly related to Filoli.
+Outstanding selections in these areas make the Sterling Collection an excellent source for professionals as well as dedicated amateurs.

 Artists have always filled important roles as preservationists, allowing us a lasting record of landscape, architecture, people and cultural norms of their given times.
 Botanical artists in particular have contributed to our knowledge of the discovery and documentation of plant material from around the world with both scientific accuracy and artistry.

 Botanical illustration dates back to herbals, apothecary’s guides, recorded as far back as 6th century A.D.
 Before photography was created in the 1850s, botanical art was the only method available for the scientific documentation of plants.
 In recent years this art form has undergone a resurgence to enter what many call the Golden Age of botanical art.
 Filoli Center is part of this resurgence with our Botanical Art Certificate Program, the undertaking of our own Filoli Florilegium and acquisition of other prominent florilegiums.

 A florilegium is a book of flowers.
 It is commonly a group of botanical paintings depicting a particular collection.
 The collection may represent an exploration (Banks Florilegium), a garden (The Besler Florilegium) or perhaps a plant family (Redouté’s Les lilacées).